novoda/react-native-workshop/slides.md

 const makeConfig = () => ({debug: true, log: false}); // returns the object
 ```

 You can _spread_ objects and arrays, which applies their content to the current expression.
-The order in which you spread your object **matters**: to decide which ones overrides in case of objects with the same fields, earlier declarations are overridden.
+The order in which you spread your object **matters**.
+In case of objects with the same fields, earlier declarations are overridden by the matching ones that come later.

 ```javascript
 const numbers = [1, 2, 3];